Lionel Messi tells Barcelona he wants to leave club — reports | DW | 25.08.2020

 Messi joined Barcelona's youth academy in 2000 and made his professional debut with the club in 2004 when he was 17 years old.
 He has made 731 appearances for the club, recording 634 goals and 285 assists.

 He has won 10 Spanish league and six Spanish cup titles as well as four Champions League titles with Barcelona — including two trebles in 2008-09 and 2014-15.
-He has been honored with six Ballon d'Or awards, which honor the world's top football player, during his career.
+He also has been awarded six Ballon d'Ors, which honors the world's top football player, during his career.

 dv/msh (AP, Reuters)